 Because baking stones are porous they absorb liquids and possibly the flavor of dish soaps.
 Therefore, it’s best to clean the stone by using a plastic scraper to release any stuck-on food remnants, rinse with hot water, and dry it with a soft towel.

 Pizza is probably the most common food item baked on a baking stone because the crust ends up nice and crispy.
 TIP: Before placing unbaked pizza dough onto a baking stone, sprinkle a little cornmeal on the surface to prevent the dough from sticking.

-Toss your favorite vegetables in a bowl or pan, add a drizzle of olive oil and seasoning.
+Toss your favorite vegetables in a bowl or pan, and add a drizzle of olive oil and seasoning.
 Next, dump the vegetables out onto a baking stone and roast them in the oven or on the grill until tender.
-Throw a couple fish filets or thinly sliced chicken breast alongside and you’ll be amazed at the delicious roasted flavor.
+Throw a couple of fish fillets or thinly sliced chicken breast alongside and you’ll be amazed at the delicious roasted flavor.
 TIP: Place an oven liner on the bottom rack to catch any overflow of juices.

-You can also use your baking stone to get a golden brown crust on breadsticks, cheesy garlic bread, stuffed French bread, pita bread, naan, and more.
+You can also use your baking stone to get a golden-brown crust on breadsticks, cheesy garlic bread, stuffed French bread, pita bread, naan, and more.

 Dinner items such as chicken nuggets, falafels, and quesadillas baked on a baking stone turn out light and crispy, instead of soggy and limp.

 Snacks such as homemade pretzels, potato chips, and crackers turn out nice and crisp.
 Baking stones also serve well as warming platters since they absorb and retain heat so well.

 More great ideas: